mmistakes/minimal-mistakes/docs/_posts/2009-10-05-edge-case-title-should-not-overflow-the-content-area.md

   - title
 ---

-## Title should not overflow the content area
+## should not overflow the content area

 A few things to check for: